 ITTA was formed in late 1993 by a group of medium-size incumbent local telephone companies who believed that their interests were not being adequately represented in Washington, DC by existing industry groups.
 In 1993, Congress was considering the comprehensive overall of the Communications Act of 1934 which led to enactment of the 1996 Telecom Act.
 ITTA’s founding members believed that in order to ensure that their particular business needs were fully considered in the legislative process there needed to be an association devoted exclusively to representing mid-size telcos.
 Thus, ITTA was formed.
 In the twenty years since it was created, ITTA’s focus has evolved as the communications industry and its members’ businesses have changed.

-Today, ITTA members are no longer just plain old telephone service (POTS) providers and instead have expanded their businesses to become the choice of millions of residential and business customers across 45 states for all of their communications needs.
+Today, ITTA members are no longer plain old telephone service (POTS) providers and instead have redefined their businesses to become the choice of millions of residential and business customers across the United States for all of their communications needs.
 Today, ITTA represents its members on all of the broadband, video and voice service issues that are critical to their success.